 Role of Independent Reviewer

-In line with international best practice, the Independent Reviewer’s role is to assess the validity of the process followed by the Board, or to assess any new material provided by parties to the case.
+In line with international best practice, the Independent Reviewer’s role is to assess the validity of the process followed by the Community Panel, or to assess any new material provided by parties to the case.

 The Independent Reviewer does not provide a further merit review of a case.
-Their role is to recommend whether the Board’s original determination should be confirmed or be reviewed.
-It is inappropriate to set up one person as a decision maker in place of a 20 member Board that makes determinations on the basis of community standards.
+Their role is to recommend whether the Community Panel’s original determination should be confirmed or be reviewed.
+It is inappropriate to set up one person as a decision maker in place of a 20 member Community Panel that makes determinations on the basis of community standards.

 The Independent Reviewer will first consider whether the application for review sets out a prima facie case for review and will decide to accept or not accept the request.